rust-lang/book/second-edition/nostarch/chapter10.md

 As humans, we can look at this code and see that `string1` is longer, and therefore `result` will contain a reference to `string1`.
-Because `string1` has not gone out of scope yet, a reference to `string1` will still be valid for the `println!`.
-The compiler, however, cannot.
+Because `string1` has not gone out of scope yet, a reference to `string1` will still be valid for the `println!` statement.
+However, the compiler can’t see that the reference is valid in this case.
 We’ve told Rust that the lifetime of the reference returned by the `longest` function is the same as the smaller of the lifetimes of the references passed in.
 Therefore, the borrow checker disallows the code in Listing 10-24 as possibly having an invalid reference.

 Try designing some more experiments that vary the values and lifetimes of the references passed in to the `longest` function and how the returned reference